TL;DR

 mkdir

-How to Create New Directories Using mkdir Command
+How to Create a Directory in Linux Using mkdir Command

 To create new directories using mkdir command in Linux, you have several powerful methods at your disposal.
 From creating single directories to managing nested directories and setting specific permissions, the mkdir command provides flexible options for organizing your files and folders.
 Additionally, you can incorporate timestamps into directory names for better version control.